-On December 18, 2017, the company entered into a purchase agreement to acquire a 100% interest in the mineral claims commonly referred to as the "Ontario Claims".
-Pursuant to the terms of the purchase agreement, the Company must pay the vendors a total of \$6,000 (paid) within 5 days of the signing of the agreement and issue to the vendors a total of 120,000 common shares (issued February 9, 2018) of the Company within 5 days of receiving the required approval from the TSXV.
+On December 18, 2017, the Company entered into a purchase agreement to acquire a 100% interest in the mineral claims commonly referred to as the "Ontario Claims".
+Pursuant to the terms of the purchase agreement, the Company must pay the vendors a total of \$6,000 (paid) within 5 days of the signing of the agreement and issue to the vendors a total of 120,000 common shares (issued February 9, 2018) (note 9(c)) of the Company within 5 days of receiving the required approval from the Exchange.